njoylab/json-linter-tool/README.md

 - **JSON Linting**: Validate JSON syntax and highlight errors, showing the exact line and character of the issue.
 - **Fix JSON**: Automatically corrects common JSON syntax errors using JSON5, making it more forgiving for common mistakes.
 - **Minify JSON**: Compress JSON by removing whitespace, making it easier to transmit or store.
-- **Prettify JSON**: Formats JSON with indentation for improved readability, ideal for debugging or code reviews.
 - **Real-Time Linting**: Instantly checks JSON validity as you type, providing immediate feedback.
-- **Dark Mode**: Automatically adjusts to your system’s dark or light mode settings.
 - **Copy to Clipboard**: Quickly copy formatted JSON to use in other applications or share with others.

 ## Demo

-You can use this tool online at [json.echovalue.dev](https://json.echovalue.dev).
+You can use this tool online at [jsonlint.echovalue.dev](https://jsonlint.echovalue.dev).

 ## Getting Started